Ivan-zwx/comp-vis-project/README.md

 - Val Loss: 0.007670
 - Val Dice: 0.993153
 - Val IoU: 0.986409

-*Note: Detailed numerical metrics and analysis will be added as the experiments are finalized.*

 ## 7. Data Enrichment and Manual Annotation
 To further evaluate the models, a subset of the test dataset (which was originally unlabeled) was manually annotated using Roboflow (https://app.roboflow.com/orv-exercises/orv-carvana).
 Basic data augmentation techniques were applied programmatically to enhance this manually labeled subset.